 Website content writing

-Your website writer needs to sell what you do quickly, efficiently... and with a little dash of style.
+Your website content writer needs to sell what you do quickly, efficiently... and with a little dash of style.

 2/ I'll work out how to write web content that allows people to move through your site with ease – with a clear idea of where they currently are and where they should go next.